dmorton714/weather/README.md

 <h1> <b>Project scope </b></h1>

-I started with the question, could you see a global warming trend from the 50's to now?
+I started with the question, can you see a global warming trend from the 1950's to now?
 I downloaded the daily average high and low temps from https://www.noaa.gov/.
 Then I started brainstorming how I wanted to use the data.
 I decided that averaging the decades per month would be a great way to see the data without being overwhelming.
 I was surprised that you are able to see a bit of a warming trend.
 Even though it is a small rise, it is a rise.
 I also graphed the hottest and coldest months to see what it looks like over the decades.
 It seems pretty consistent.